afonse15428/EMTFPtAssign2017/README.md

 ```
 In the pt_xmls directory there should be subdirectories, one per version of the BDT lookup tables.
 In each version there should be 1 subdirectory per valid EMTF track mode.
 So a directory containing 400 XML files may be in directory, `L1Trigger/L1TMuonEndCap/data/pt_xmls/v0p0/15/`.
 Each mode should contain 400 xml files.

-Note that the script copyLutsToL1TMuonEndcap.py is not yet Python3 compatible.
-So that needs to be done.
+Note that the script `copyLutsToL1TMuonEndcap.py` is not yet Python3 compatible.
+So that needs to be done since future release won't be Python2 compatible anymore.

 ## Running with own LUTs into CMSSW